North Korea charges detained American with crime against state

 It has not been possible to verify the report.

-U.S. citizens of Korean descent have previously run into trouble in North Korea.
+U.S. citizens of Korean descent have previously run into trouble in the North.
 Robert Park, a missionary, was detained after entering the country in late 2009 and says he was tortured for protesting against human rights abuses.

 Earlier that year, former U.S. President Bill Clinton flew to Pyongyang to secure the release of two American journalists who had entered North Korea illegally.